IRetr-0/cs-money-pattern-finder/README.md

 pytesseract *;

-*With this last one needing to download an exe file also from: https://github.com/UB-Mannheim/tesseract/wiki i might have forgotten to include all dependencies on this short list, sorry if I did.
+*With this last one needing to download an exe file also from: https://github.com/UB-Mannheim/tesseract/wiki i might have forgotten to include all dependencies on this short list.